impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 }
 ```

 According to the BATS docs, the `run` command runs the `rbenv-commands` file (which it will have access to by the time it reaches this scope), and saves certain results of that command (such as the exit status and the output to STDOUT).
 This is what allows us to run the helper functions that we got from the test_helper file.
-Here we assert that the exit status was 0 (`assert_success`), and that the output contained the lines “init”, “rehash”, “shell”, and “echo”, and did *not* contain the line “sh-shell”.
-There are way more commands in the output of “rbenv commands” than just the 4 that we assert against (ex. “hooks”, “global”, “version”, etc.), so it's possible that this test could stand to be improved.
+Here we assert that the exit status was 0 (`assert_success`), and that the output contained the lines "init", "rehash", "shell", and "echo", and did *not* contain the line "sh-shell".
+There are way more commands in the output of "rbenv commands" than just the 4 that we assert against (ex. "hooks", "global", "version", etc.), so it's possible that this test could stand to be improved.
 But it's also possible that the authors felt that testing for a subset of commands was sufficient.

 The next test is: